eu2028/optimism/packages/contracts-bedrock/scripts/upgrades/holocene/README.md

 memory, or the Solidity compilations may fail.
 Docker's default is only 8GB.

-:warning: The `deploy-config.json` that you use for your chain must set the latest `faultGameAbsolutePrestate` value, not the one at deployment.
+:warning: The `deploy-config.json` that you use for your chain must set the latest `faultGameAbsolutePrestate` value, not the original value that was set during deployment of the chain.

 You can use `0x03f89406817db1ed7fd8b31e13300444652cdb0b9c509a674de43483b2f83568`, which is based on `op-program/v1.4.0-rc.3` and includes Holocene activations for